-This region of Portugal has much to show, being one of the richest in diversity of our Country!
-We have a wide range of possibilities to show you, from Aljezur to Vila Real de Santo António.
-With a very pleasant climate, mild winters and hot dry summers the Algarve reaches about 3300 hours of sunshine and in the North around 1600h.
+This region of Portugal has much to show from Aljezur to Vila Real de Santo António.
+With a very pleasant climate, mild winters and hot dry summers, the Algarve reaches about 3300 hours of sunshine.
 It is among the most sunny places in Europe.
-Then we have its beautiful beaches with crystalline water, some well known internationally and others not so much, but that are still a hidden paradise to the masses.
-The magnificent nature with the various parks and natural reserves, green prairies and mountains to explore, where the contact with the environment is maximum.
-Picturesque towns with a huge cultural richness with numerous historical points that tell us the rich history of the Algarve region's past.
-In addition, the Algarve has numerous activities for all ages, from water parks, land and underwater excursions to contemplate nature, horseback riding, surfing, dolphin watching, zoos, excellent golf courses, spa and innovative wellness treatments, shopping centres, museums, the discovery of national heritage, wine and gastronomy, and much, much more!
-Since we know that just reading, seeing and hearing about a place is not the same as visiting and experiencing it, here are some of the best suggestions for when you'll be in the Algarve, as well as some of the properties that we have on those areas.
+Then we have its beautiful beaches of crystal clear water, some well known internationally, others not so much, but that are a paradise hidden from the masses.
+The magnificent nature with the various parks and nature reserves, green plains and mountains to explore, providing the contact with the environment.
+Picturesque towns with a cultural richness with numerous historical points that tell us the history of the past of the Algarve region.
+In addition, the Algarve has numerous activities for all ages, from water parks, shore excursions and boat trips to nature, horseback riding, surfing, dolphin watching, zoos, excellent golf courses, spa and wellness treatments , shopping malls, museums, the discovery of national heritage, wine and gastronomy!
+As we know that just reading, seeing and listening about a place is not the same as visiting and experiencing it, so here are some suggestions for when you are in the Algarve, as well as some of the properties that we have in the same areas.
 We guarantee that you will want to stay here!
 Algarve - The reasons to stay!
 Aljezur Vila do Bispo Lagos Monchique Portimão Lagoa Silves Albufeira Loulé Faro São Brás de Alportel Olhão Tavira Alcoutim Castro Marim Vila Real de St. António

 Among the places that make the Alentejo synonymous with history and tradition, is Castelo de Vide, known as the "Sintra of Alentejo".
 Begin your journey through time, with time.
 Explore its architecture, enjoy the 19th century solar and the gardens, portals, Gothic churches and the Jewish quarter.
 Not far away, be sure to visit the Museum of the tapestry of Portalegre, dedicated to its founder, the industrialist Guy Fino, which includes in its collection works by artists such as Almada Negreiros, Maria Keil, Júlio Pomar and Vieira da Silva.
 Venture into the Tagus Riverside path, walk by the wooden walkway along the River, between the river beach of Alamal and ponte de Belver, with the Castle as a backdrop.
 Enjoy the gastronomy of Portalegre, especially their sausages.
 And if you're adept at fishing, drop by the Ponte de Sor, the Albufeira do Maranhão, or Montargil.
 If you prefer the hunt sure to pass in Sousel.
 Come down and stop in Elvas to eat a sericaia.
 Next door, in Estremoz, city of Baroque, starts the Marble Route.
 From here, palaces and churches, mansions and modest houses and taverns and sidewalks are of marble.
 Continue later through Borba, also on the route of the marble, and don't forget that this is also the land of good wine, obligatory crossing site on the route of the Alentejo Wines.
 In Vila Viçosa, notice the marble work on the façades of the churches and of course, in the sumptuous Paço Ducal, in the Convento dos Agostinhos and the Convento das Chagas.
 Still on the Marble Route pass by Alandroal, visit the fortress of Terena and the castle of Juromenha.
 Not far, Arraiolos carpets for handicraft lovers or the environmental Path of Cabrela and Monfurado in Montemor-o-Novo, which for nature lovers are good suggestions.
 Inevitable stop in Évora, a city of many stories, with plenty to see.
 In Redondo taste the fabulous wines and continue for Granja/Amareleja, Moura, Reguengos de Monsaraz, Vidigueira,, towns that are also part of the wine route.
 Follow the Fresco route by Viana do Alentejo, Alvito, Cuba.
 A trip from the 15th century to the 19th century, through the painted murals in chapels, hermitages and churches.
 Take a detour to Beja and meet the "Queen of the Plain" and their amazing heritage.
 Here, discover the choir groups traditional from Alentejo and their fashions singing about melancholy, loneliness, love and work in the fields.